charles-uno/charles-uno.github.io/_drafts/2018-10-13-scotus-senate.md

 [^21]: The Senate is [10% nonwhite](http://www.pewresearch.org/fact-tank/2017/01/24/115th-congress-sets-new-high-for-racial-ethnic-diversity/), compared to 22% for the House and [38%](https://en.wikipedia.org/wiki/Demography_of_the_United_States) for the US overall.
 The median senator's net worth is [about $1M](https://www.rollcall.com/news/hawkings/congress-richer-ever-mostly-top), compared to $400k for the median representative in the House.

 As a stable body of professional politicians, the Senate is well-equipped to navigate conflicts between states, or ratify international treaties.
 These roles were laid out in America's founding documents.
 By the same token, the Senate is uniquely *ill*-equipped to the consideration of civil rights.
 When evaluating the complaints of the powerless against the abuses of the powerful, a body of aristocrats is not impartial.

-The Senate filibuster has historically been an obstacle to passing civil rights legislation.
+The Senate filibuster is [well known](https://www.senate.gov/artandhistory/history/common/briefing/Filibuster_Cloture.htm) for blocking civil rights legislation passed by the House.

-But that can only slow down the House.

 More important is the appointment of judges to the federal courts, completely unchecked by the House.